 Day 12: Rest day for acclimatization

-Day 21: Fly to Nepalgunj then to Kathmandu
+Day 21: Fly to Nepalgunj and connect another flight to Kathmandu

 Day 22: Departure from TIA, “Farewell!”